Mojave Road

 The Mojave Road, also known as Old Government Road (formerly the Mohave Trail), is a historic route and present day dirt road across what is now the Mojave National Preserve in the Mojave Desert in the United States.
 This rough road stretched 147 mi from Beale's Crossing (the river crossing site on the west bank of the Colorado River, opposite old Fort Mohave, roughly 10 mi southwest of Bullhead City, Arizona), to Fork of the Road location along the north bank of the Mojave River where the old Mojave Road split off from the route of the Old Spanish Trail/Mormon Road.

 A four-wheel drive vehicle is required for all but a few short stretches of this road, which is unmaintained.
-The old road from Fork of the Road eastward along the Mojave River is interrupted after 10.9 acres by private property, below the site of the old Camp Cady (on the north bank of the Mojave River, roughly 12 mi northeast of Newberry Springs, California).
+The old road from Fork of the Road eastward along the Mojave River is interrupted after 10.9 acres by private property, below the site of the old Camp Cady (on the north bank of the Mojave River, roughly 12 mi northeast of Newberry Springs).
 The road is resumed at an access point from the north in Manix Wash.
 Under optimal conditions, its full length of 133 mi from Beale's Crossing to Manix Wash can be travelled in 2 to 3 days.

 History

 Mohave Trail

-A traditional thoroughfare of desert-dwelling Native Americans, the Mohave Trail much later served Spanish missionaries, explorers, and foreign colonizers and settlers from the 18th to 19th centuries who called it the Mojave Trail, and ran between watering holes across the Mojave Desert between the Colorado River and Mojave River then following it to the Cajon Pass, the gap between the San Bernardino Mountains and San Gabriel Mountains, into Southern California ending at Drum Barracks.
+A traditional thoroughfare of desert-dwelling Native Americans, the Mohave Trail ran between watering holes across the Mojave Desert between the Colorado River and Mojave River then following it to the Cajon Pass, the gap between the San Bernardino Mountains and San Gabriel Mountains, into Southern California ending at Drum Barracks.
+It ran westward between springs across the Mojave Desert, from Piute Spring to Indian Well, to Rock Springs, then to Marl Spring and Soda Spring on the west side of Soda Lake.
+From there the trail led to the mouth of the Mojave River southwest of Soda Lake.
+It then followed the river up stream, finding oases of water and vegetation where the river came to the surface at various places along its course.
 The watering holes recur at intervals of about 60 mi to 70 mi.

-Francisco Garcés, the Spanish Franciscan missionary, traveled the trail with Mohave guides, after leaving the expedition of Juan Bautista de Anza in 1776.
+The Spanish Franciscan missionary Francisco Garcés traveled the trail with Mohave guides, after leaving the expedition of Juan Bautista de Anza in 1776.
 José María de Zalvidea, the zealous Franciscan administrator of Mission San Gabriel also crossed the trail in 1806, reportedly converting five indigenous Mohaves near present-day Hesperia.
+The Mohave Trail later became the route of raiders, preying on the herds of the California missions and ranchos.
+Spanish (and later, Mexican) soldiers pursued the raiders along the route.

 In 1826, Jedediah Smith led an expedition of the first US citizens to travel the Mojave Trail.